Murid

 The initiation process of a murīd is known as ʿahd (عَهْد) or bai'ath.
 Before initiation, a murīd is instructed by his guide, who must first accept the initiate as his disciple.
 Throughout the instruction period, the murīd typically experiences waridates like visions and dreams during personal spiritual awrads and exercises.
 These visions are interpreted by the murshid.
 A common practice among the early Sufi orders was to grant a khirqa or a robe to the murīd upon the initiation or after he had progressed through a series of increasingly difficult and significant tasks on the path of mystical development until attaining wāṣil stage.

+Practice

 This practice is not very common now.
 Murīds often receive books of instruction from murshids and often accompany itinerant murshids on their wanderings.
 A fundamental practice involves teaching the mûrîd (Arabic: موريد "the disciple") an array of seven "names".